Allergy Shots in Lafayette, LA

 Can I get allergy treatment at home in Lafayette?

 Yes.
 Curex ships at-home allergy testing kits to Lafayette addresses, followed by a telehealth consultation with a board-certified allergist.
-Personalized sublingual immunotherapy drops are delivered monthly to your door with no needles and no weekly office visits.
+Personalized at-home SCIT (allergy shots) are administered at home for $129/month β no weekly clinic visits needed.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.